DCHartlen/WindEnergyActivity/README.md

 3) Print the voltage to the LCD screen.
 Only done at 5 Hz to reduce flicker

 ### Plotting Source Code
 A graphical user interface (GUI) was created to plot the data and allow an operator some level of interactivity.
-This system is based on python 3.6.
-This GUI requires the following packages to operate:
+A compiled version of this package is given [here](https://github.com/DCHartlen/WindEnergyProject/releases).
+This version does not require python to be installed on a user's computer.
+However, if you would like to alter the code, this program is based on python 3.6 and requires the following packages to operate:

 * PyQt 5: Powers the GUI
 * PyQtGraph: Used for plotting